GregoryD-Git/Gait_Event_check/README.md

 The middle and right panels demonstrate the consistency between all labs that have been tested for foot off events (middle panel) and foot contact (also called 'Strike' events, right panel).

+Event differences are in the units of the number of frames of camera data, captured at 100 Hz.

 ![Results of Auto-Detect v.
 Manual Identification](Event_Comparison_Gold_Marker.png)

 ## Summary of Auto-Detect Methods